binford2k/recipebook/recipes/_winter_warmers/buttercream.md

   - 1 heaping tablespoon of spiced butter mix.
   - 1 cinnamon stick
   - 1 star anise
+  - preferred milk or cream
 ---
-Mix the run and hot water/milk.
+Mix the rum and hot water.

 Stir in the spiced butter mix until fully melted.
+Add a splash of the milk you prefer.
+This is exquisite with coconut milk or cream.

 Top with a cinnamon stick and star anise.
 Dust with ground cinnamon if you have it.